cbonnett/twins/biological_age/README.md

 ## Command-Line

 `power_twin_age.py` mirrors the UI features for scripting or reproducible reports.
+You can run it from this folder as `python power_twin_age.py` or from the repository root as `python biological_age/power_twin_age.py`.

 Key modes:

 - `power` — power for a fixed number of completing pairs.
 - `pairs-for-power` — smallest pair count achieving a target power.